 Nepal Informationlearn more about nepal

-Therefore, the government is placing high priority on the tourism sector in its new economic development policy.
-As there is a favorable political situation in the country, the government is all geared towards economic revolution in next 10 years for the up-liftmen of the masses.
-In this connection, government of Nepal in consultation with Nepalese Tourism Industry, concerned organizations and experts decided to launch a national tourism campaign.
+Therefore, the government is placing a high priority on the tourism sector in its new economic development policy.
+As there is a favourable political situation in the country, the government is all geared towards an economic revolution in next 10 years for the up-liftmen of the masses.
+In this connection, the government of Nepal in consultation with Nepalese Tourism Industry, concerned organizations and experts decided to launch a national tourism campaign.

 Goddess of the Sky

 Called Chomolungma (“goddess mother of the world”) in Tibet and Sagarmatha (“goddess of the sky”) in Nepal Mount Everest once went by the pedestrian name of Peak XV among Westerners.
 That was before surveyors established that it was the highest mountain on Earth, a fact that came as something of a surprise—Peak XV had seemed lost in the crowd of other formidable Himalayan peaks, many of which gave the illusion of greater height.